DataResearchLabs/my_test_case_manager/README.md

    However, you could track failed test cases as defects manually in the sections below if necessary.<br>

 The general process for entering Test Run (test cycle) row data is as follows:<br>
-1. First enter Test Run #1 results in row R1 that comes default (callout #2).
+1. First, enter **Test Run #1** results in row R1 that comes default (callout #2).
 At this point, the report will **not** have a trend.<br>
-2. Next, enter Test Run #2 results in row R2 that comes default (callout #2).
+2. Next, enter **Test Run #2** results in row R2 that comes default (callout #2).
 At this point, the report **will** have a trend.<br>
-3. For the third and subsequent Test Run (regression), follow the instructions in blue text (callout #3) to insert a new test run.
+3. For **Test Run #3** and beyond (regression), follow the instructions in blue text (callout #3) to insert a new test run.
 It is important to copy and then insert paste the last line on top of itself, pushing itself down a row.
 This maintains all the automated reports and charts, so the series automatically resize and you only have to change the values in the lowest row that was pushed down.
 I will demo this in the YouTube training videos (showing is easier than describing).
 <img src="img/img_12_test_run_log_levelset.png" width="956"><br>